nikkh/Horus/help.md

 1. Look at the Document Errors in the database
 2. Look at Application Insights for the processing run
 3. Look at the Job Log for each individual processing run
-4. Look at application insights for the scoreboard calculation (inspection)
+4. Look at Application Insights for the scoreboard calculation (inspection)

-Of there, items 1-3 are always available.  item is only available if you are taking part in a challenge or have deployed your own scorecard infrastructure.
+Of there, items 1-3 are always available.
+Item 4 is only available if you are taking part in a challenge or have deployed your own scorecard infrastructure.

 Each of these options is breifly explained below: